-Whenever a fundraiser suspects that a person may be vulnerable and that they lack the capacity to make an informed decision on their giving, our approach is to end the engagement as soon as possible.
+Whenever a fundraiser suspects or there is a record that a person may be vulnerable and that they lack the mental capacity to make an informed decision on their giving, our approach is to end the engagement as soon as possible.
 This should be done politely and without making a request for a donation or any direct enquiries about the individual's capacity to make a decision or the existence of vulnerable circumstances.
 This approach applies in all fundraising areas whether in-house or through a third party.

-The fundraiser should contact the Global Safeguarding Manager when a donor is believed to lack capacity to make informed decisions about their giving, who will ask them to complete a Safeguarding Incident Form.
-The Global Safeguarding Manager, based on the information available, will make an assessment regarding whether the donor should be identified on The Donkey Sanctuary's fundraising information system as permanently lacking capacity to make decisions about their giving, and stopping any further fundraising contact initiated by The Donkey Sanctuary.
+The fundraiser should contact the Global Safeguarding Manager or Deputy Designated Safeguarding Officer (DDSO) when a donor is believed to lack mental capacity to make informed decisions about their giving, who will ask them to complete a Safeguarding Incident Form.
+The Global Safeguarding Manager or DDSO, based on the information available, will make an assessment regarding whether the donor should be identified on The Donkey Sanctuary's fundraising information system as permanently lacking the mental capacity to make decisions about their giving, and stopping any further fundraising contact initiated by The Donkey Sanctuary.

-If the donor is assessed as being temporarily lacking capacity (e.g. because of alcohol use, bereavement, transitory illness) The Donkey Sanctuary will provide alternative options for the individual to engage with us when they have capacity, thereby upholding the right that everybody has to donate if they are able to do so.
+If the donor is assessed as being temporarily lacking mental capacity (e.g. because of alcohol use, bereavement, transitory illness) The Donkey Sanctuary will provide alternative options for the individual to engage with us when they have capacity, thereby upholding the right that everybody has to donate if they are able to do so.